 Jupiter, FL 33458-2906

-Together, Dr. Hinduja and Dr. Patchin have written four books and numerous articles in professional and academic publications and have presented nationally and internationally to over 100,000 educators on the topics of cyberbullying and other forms of teen technology misuse.
+Together, Dr. Hinduja and Dr. Patchin have written six books and numerous articles in professional and academic publications and have presented nationally and internationally to over 100,000 educators on the topics of cyberbullying and other forms of teen technology misuse.
 Their research has involved data from over 14,000 youth regarding their experiences with cyberbullying offending and victimization.
 Their work has been featured in many national and international news programs and outlets.
 They are currently partnering with school administrators at a number of different districts to explore the nature of traditional and online victimization among their student body.
 In addition, they have given presentations to thousands of educators, counselors, law enforcement, parents, and youth on how to prevent and address the school-based consequences of cyberbullying.
 Finally, they have served as an expert witness and consulted with attorneys on cases involving cyberbullying.
 If you would like copies of their work, please contact them.